websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/building-sites-with-site-templates.md

 ## Creating a Site from a Site Template

-To create a site using a Site Template, follow these steps:
+To create a Site using a Site Template, follow these steps:

 1. Open the Product Menu and go to *Control Panel* &rarr; *Sites* &rarr; *Sites*.